TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 Both :typoscript:`@import` and :typoscript:`<INCLUDE_TYPOSCRIPT:` allow
 including additional files using wildcards. :typoscript:`@import` is a bit more restricted, though.
-The TYPO3 core strives to get rid of :typoscript:`<INCLUDE_TYPOSCRIPT:` mid-term, and :typoscript:`@import` has been tuned with TYPO3 v12 to have show good performance metrics.
+The TYPO3 Core strives to get rid of :typoscript:`<INCLUDE_TYPOSCRIPT:` mid-term, and :typoscript:`@import` has been tuned with TYPO3 v12 to have show good performance metrics.
 Integrators should prefer :typoscript:`@import` over :typoscript:`<INCLUDE_TYPOSCRIPT:`